 Adding even more to the confusion, psychedelics have culture-wide uses.
-Legal and illegal, therapeutic or nontherapeutic, they influence all the topics that appeared as choices in the “Which topic?” question .
-Here we’ll survey some informed conflicts about how we see: mind, health, religion, science, law, the arts, humanities, and business.
+Legal and illegal, therapeutic or nontherapeutic, they influence all the topics that appeared as choices in the “Which topic?” question mentioned earlier.
+Here we’ll survey some psychedelic-informed conflicts about how we see: mind, health, religion, science, law, the arts, humanities, and business.
 Then we’ll tackle some imaginary case examples of policy questions they raise.
 Is it possible to formulate policies that will cover this quagmire of diverse situations, varied constituencies, individual differences, disciplinary paradigms, and practical uses?

 Healthcare and/or Healthcurse?

-As you might expect the and/or in the heading is the operative word.
-In addition to the dose, the cures or curses depend on who is administering psychedelics, for what purpose, the mindset of the person taking it, and the situation.
+As you might expect, the and/or in the preceding heading is the operative word.
+In addition to the dose, the cures or curses depend on who is administering psychedelics, for what purpose, the mind-set of the person taking it, and the situation.
 Historically psychotherapy was the commonest psychedelic topic, and today it is the overwhelming topic of discussion.
-Several chapters in this book (e.g., Sessa) and many other books have summarized the psychotherapeutic angles (Grinspoon & Bakalar 1979).
+Several chapters in this book (e.g., Sessa) and many other books have summarized the psychotherapeutic angles (Grinspoon & Bakalar, 1979; Winkelman & Roberts, 2007).

-The position that psychedelics are primarily harmful is characterized by agencies particularly the politically based Drug Enforcement Agency, part of the Department of Justice.
-In contrast to the DEA’s claims, a thorough survey of reports on adverse reactions, Strassman (1984) found that almost all incidents occurred from self-doses of unknown strength, questionable content and possible contamination, by people who were unprepared and with likely at-risk sets, and commonly in dubious, stress-producing settings.
+The position that psychedelics are primarily harmful is characterized by federal agencies, particularly the politically based Drug Enforcement Agency, part of the Department of Justice.
+In contrast to the DEA’s claims, a thorough survey of reports on adverse reactions, Strassman (1984) found that almost all incidents occurred from self-doses of unknown strength, questionable content, and possible contamination, by people who were unprepared and with likely at-risk sets, and commonly in dubious, stress-producing settings.
 In a very real sense, these “casualties” result from our current policies that prohibit legal screening, preparation, session guidance, and post-session integration except under strict research protocols.
 One also cannot know a street drug’s purity and strength.
 Bioethicists would probably have some cogent remarks about policies that encourage harm.

-The is part of the U.S. Department of Health and Human Services but has historically confused illegality with abuse as in “vulnerability for abusing marijuana, sedatives, stimulants, heroin, and psychedelics” (National Institute of Drug Abuse 2000).
+The NIDA is part of the U.S. Department of Health and Human Services but has historically confused illegality with abuse as in “vulnerability for abusing marijuana, sedatives, stimulants, heroin, and psychedelics” (National Institute of Drug Abuse, 2000).
 Noting a better-informed policy shift in recent years, NIDA and the Food and Drug Administration have allowed psychedelic research to resume provided it meets high scientific and medical standards (www.clinicaltrials.gov).

-The news media’s bias for scary drug stories from the 1950s through the 1990s has switched to a more balanced view too with more differentiated attention to differences among psychoactive drugs and an awareness that used by skilled professionals some of them have promising psychotherapeutic uses.
-Most noticeably, this changed attitude showed up in 2006 news reports of psilocybin research at the Johns Hopkins Medical School’s Behavioral Pharmacology Research Unit (Griffiths 2006).
-Over 300 print articles as well as TV and radio news reported on the research, and follow-on research has been covered too (Council on Spiritual Practices 2014).
+The news media’s bias for scary drug stories from the 1950s through the 1990s has switched to a more balanced view too with more differentiated attention to differences among psychoactive drugs and an awareness that are used by skilled professionals, some of them have promising psychotherapeutic uses.
+Most noticeably, this changed attitude showed up in 2006 news reports of psilocybin research at the Johns Hopkins Medical School’s Behavioral Pharmacology Research Unit (Griffiths, Richards, McCann, & Jesse, 2006).
+Over 300 print articles as well as TV and radio news reported on the research, and follow-on research has been covered too (Council on Spiritual Practices, 2014).

 The news media’s coverage of the Johns Hopkins psilocybin studies illustrates what may be a more sophisticated awareness about psychedelics’ implications not only for medicine but also for wider cultural issues.
-As the title of the 2006 article shows, “Psilocybin Can Occasion Mystical-Experiences Having Substantial and Sustained Personal Meaning and Spiritual Significance,” the philosophical topic of meaningfulness and the religious topic of spirituality are part of the current psychedelic story.
+As the title of the 2006 article shows, “Psilocybin Can Occasion Mystical-Type Experiences Having Substantial and Sustained Personal Meaning and Spiritual Significance,” the philosophical topic of meaningfulness and the religious topic of spirituality are part of the current psychedelic story.
 Even though most current thinking about psychedelic policy has to do with the health-medicine-psychotherapy complexand it shouldthese sightings of psychedelics’ cultural uses should alert policy makers to widen the scope of their concerns.

 Religion: Transcendence Trumps Text